b-lukaszuk/BS_wJ_eng/contents/index.md

 getTimeStamp()
 ```

 Hello there.
-This is an open source/access book entitled: "Build SH\*T with
+This is an open access book entitled: "Build SH\*T with Julia".
+If
-Julia".
-If anyone asked the full title is "Build **s**uper **h**elpful and
+anyone asked the full title is "Build **s**uper **h**elpful and **i**nteresting
-**i**nteresting **t**hings with Julia", but the shorter version fits better on a
+**t**hings with Julia", but it just doesn't have the same ring to it.
+Anyway,
-page.
-Anyway, they say that in order to learn any programming language you need
+they say that in order to learn any programming language you need to ~~build
-to ~~build sh..~~ write a lot of different programs with it.
-Therefore,
+sh..~~ write a lot of different programs with it and that's what this book is
-the book will contain a set of exercises for problems that, for whatever reason,
-I found interesting.
+all about.

 This book was generated using [Books.jl](https://github.com/JuliaBooks/Books.jl)
 starting with [BookTemplate](https://github.com/JuliaBooks/BookTemplate).

-For now, the book does not have a companion PDF file (probably I will add it
+For now, the book does not have a companion PDF file (maybe I will add it
 later).

 The template for this book can be found